 After the holidays, the same toolbox transitioned to this amazing winter centerpiece idea for the dining table.

-And this is how I decorated it for Christmas.
+And this is how I decorated it for my Christmas tablescape.

 You could anchor the greens and accessories in with floral foam, but I just stuffed enough greens as the base to hold everything.

-Now that we designed the holiday centerpiece, let’s decorate the dining room table.
+Now that we designed the holiday centerpiece, let’s decorate the dining room table with some beautiful red Christmas table decorations.

 Shop This Vintage Christmas Centerpiece Look

-How to Create Rustic and Elegant Christmas Table Settings
+How to Create Rustic Elegant Christmas Table Settings

-Think layers when creating any tablescape because they bring warmth, dimension, and personality to the table.
+Think of layers when creating any tablescape because they bring warmth, dimension, and personality to the table.

 But before you head out shopping though, look around your home and see what you already have or forage in the landscape.
 You might be surprised at the cool things you have hidden away.